UM-Deluge-Capstone/Machine-Learning-for-Damage-Assessments/README.md

 - For images related to street level disaster damage, navigate to the "Images" folder.

-- For information on machine learning tools and damage assessment methods, navigate to the "Written Reports" folder.

 Table of Contents

 	Damage Detection Tutorials